 WIFS - Women in Insurance and Financial Services - Dallas / Fort Worth Chapter http://www.wifsdallas.org/

 Women In Technology http://www.witi.com

-WITI is the premiere global organization empowering women in business and technology to achieve unimagined possibilities.
-With a global network of smart, talented women and a market reach exceeding 2 million, WITI has powerful programs and partnerships that provide connections, resources, opportunities and a supportive environment of women committed to helping each other.
-WITI products and services include: Networking, WITI Marketplace, Career Services/search, National Conferences and Regional Events, Publications and Resources, Small Business Programs: Research, Bulletin Boards and more.
+WITI is the premier global organization empowering women in business and technology to achieve unimagined possibilities.
+With a global network of smart, talented women and a market reach exceeding 2 million, WITI has powerful programs and partnerships that provide connections, resources, opportunities, and a supportive environment of women committed to helping each other.
+WITI products and services include Networking, WITI Marketplace, Career Services/search, National Conferences and Regional Events, Publications and Resources, Small Business Programs: Research, Bulletin Boards, and more.